François Castaing: Recognition

 Castaing was named "Man of the Year" by the French publication Le Journal de l'Automobile for his exemplary success in the United States.
 He was noted for developing the Renault-AMC structure, the launching of Renault Alliance and Encore (Renault 9 & 11), for being the father of the Jeep Cherokee (XJ), as well as being one of the craftsmen of the rescue of Chrysler.

 Castaing was elected a member of the United States National Academy of Engineering in 1995 for the development of highly reliable, high-performance automobiles and for their successful production through innovative organizational structures.
 Castaing was also chosen as a fellow of the Society of Automotive Engineers (SAE) that "recognizes and honors long-term members who have made a significant impact on society's mobility technology through leadership, research, and innovation."

-Castaing was inducted into the Automotive Hall of Fame on 12 October 2010 in Dearborn, Michigan.
+Castaing was posthumously inducted into the Automotive Hall of Fame on 12 October 2010 in Dearborn, Michigan.